Why People Believe 'People Don’t Change'

 Commitment Is Not a Leadership Behavior Change Strategy

-Here is what most organizations get wrong about leadership development: they treat behavior change as an individual willpower problem.
+Many organizations misunderstand leadership development.
+They treat behavior change as an individual willpower issue.

-A leader gets feedback.
-They commit to changing.
-For a while, things improve.
-Then real life reasserts itself.
-Stress.
-Urgency.
-Or the opposite: a good quarter that removes the urgency to grow.
-The old patterns return because they were never replaced by a system.
-They were replaced by intention.
+A leader receives feedback and commits to change.
+For a time, things improve.
+Then, real life intervenes.
+Stress, urgency, or even a successful quarter can diminish the urgency to grow.
+The old patterns return because they were never replaced by a system; they were merely replaced by intention.

-Intention without infrastructure is a New Year’s resolution.
+Intention without infrastructure is like a New Year’s resolution.
 It works until it doesn’t.

-The question is not whether a leader is willing to change.
+The critical question is not whether a leader is willing to change.
 Most are, especially under pressure.
-The question is whether the organization has built anything that holds that change in place when the pressure lifts.
+The real question is whether the organization has built a framework to sustain that change when the pressure lifts.

 Behavior Change Architecture: Role Modeling, Rituals, and Rewards

-After two decades of working with leadership teams across Asia-Pacific, I have found that sustainable behavior change requires three interlocking systems.
-I call it behavior change architecture.
-Without all three, reversion is not a risk.
-It is a certainty.
+After two decades of working with leadership teams across Asia-Pacific, we have found that sustainable behavior change requires three interlocking systems.
+We call it behavior change architecture.
+Without all three, reversion is not a risk; it is a certainty.

 1. Role Modeling

-Culture is not set by one person.
-It is set by every culture carrier the organization watches.
-If the CEO becomes more transparent but the rest of the senior team keeps operating the way they always have, the culture does not shift.
-People read the full leadership team, not just the person at the top.
+Culture is not dictated by one individual.
+It is shaped by every culture carrier within the organization.
+If the CEO becomes more transparent but the rest of the senior team continues their old ways, the culture will not shift.
+People observe the entire leadership team, not just the person at the top.

 2. Rituals

 You manage what you measure.
-And in most organizations, leadership behavior is the one thing nobody measures in real time.
+Yet, in most organizations, leadership behavior is the one aspect that often goes unmeasured in real time.

-An annual engagement survey is a balance sheet.
-It is a snapshot of a moment in time.
-It tells you where you were, not where you are.
-It is not a tool that helps you track the ongoing performance of leadership at regular intervals.
-In startups, we talk about running experiments and failing fast.
-Why aren’t we doing the same with leadership development?
+An annual engagement survey acts as a balance sheet.
+It provides a snapshot of a moment in time, revealing where you were, not where you are.
+It does not serve as a tool to track ongoing leadership performance.
+In startups, we emphasize running experiments and failing fast.
+Why don’t we apply the same principles to leadership development?

-Rituals create that cadence.
-Biweekly pulse check-ins with a single, direct question: “Is this leader showing the behavior they committed to?”
+Rituals create that necessary cadence.
+Biweekly pulse check-ins with a single, direct question: “Is this leader demonstrating the behavior they committed to?”

-The principle is simple: perception is reality.
+The principle is straightforward: perception is reality.
 If the team perceives that a leader is changing, then we have progress.
-If they don’t, either the leader isn’t changing, or the change isn’t noticeable.
-Both are problems worth knowing about.
+If they do not, either the leader isn’t changing, or the change isn’t noticeable.
+Both scenarios are problems worth addressing.
 Both require a different response.
 And both become impossible to ignore when visibility replaces silence.

 3. Rewards

-What behaviors get recognized, promoted, and rewarded?
-This is the question most organizations refuse to answer honestly.
+What behaviors are recognized, promoted, and rewarded?
+This is a question most organizations hesitate to answer honestly.

-If a leader delivers results through intimidation and still earns the promotion, the organization has told everyone what it actually values.
+If a leader achieves results through intimidation and still earns a promotion, the organization has communicated its true values.
 If someone who avoids difficult conversations is celebrated as "easy to work with," the message is equally clear.
-The stated values say one thing.
-The reward system says another.
-People follow the rewards every time.
+Stated values may say one thing, but the reward system conveys another.
+People will always follow the rewards.

-Rewards alignment means ensuring that stated values and actual reinforcement point in the same direction.
-Without it, you get organizational silence: leaders mistaking “no complaints” for “no problems.”
+Aligning rewards means ensuring that stated values and actual reinforcement point in the same direction.
+Without this alignment, you risk creating organizational silence: leaders mistaking “no complaints” for “no problems.”
 The team has simply learned that speaking up changes nothing.

 What This Looks Like in Practice

-When I work with a leadership team, the engagement does not start with a workshop.
+When we engage with a leadership team, the process does not begin with a workshop.
 It starts with a diagnostic.
-I need to understand which reactive behaviors are showing up across the team, what patterns of fast, defensive thinking are being modeled, and what those patterns are costing the business before I can design an intervention that will stick.
+We need to understand which reactive behaviors are prevalent across the team, what patterns of fast, defensive thinking are being modeled, and what those patterns are costing the business before we can design an intervention that will stick.

 From there, each leader makes public commitments to specific responsive behaviors: transparent, growth-oriented, relational.
-Not vague aspirations.
-Observable actions their team can see and measure.
+These are not vague aspirations but observable actions that their team can see and measure.

-Then the rituals begin.
+Then the rituals commence.
 Biweekly pulse check-ins.
 A scoreboard that tracks whether the team perceives real change.
-Coaching support for the leaders who are struggling.
+Coaching support for leaders who are struggling.
 The system does the work that willpower cannot.

 This is not about catching people out.
-It is about building the conditions where better leadership becomes the path of least resistance.
+It is about creating the conditions where better leadership becomes the path of least resistance.

-If this sounds familiar, let’s talk.
-Not about workshops.
-About building a system where behavior change actually sticks.
+If this resonates with you, let’s talk.
+Not about workshops, but about building a system where behavior change truly sticks.

 Mac Ling is a Master Executive Coach and founder of Coaching Collective.
 He works with leadership teams across Asia-Pacific to build cultures where performance and care coexist.
 He is Teaching Faculty at HARTHILL and publishes The Collective Brief.